 You should also never underestimate the importance of correct decisions.
 Choosing the right platform and architecture may also lead to the expected result.
 So, it is essential to understand that technological prowess is a business, not a technology goal.
 Your growth prospects depend on it.

 The quality of the code is directly linked to the maintainability and extension of the product.
 Your team will have to reread the code to add new features (especially if nothing hasn’t been done to it for a while).
 The more complex the code is, the riskier the endeavor will be.
 If the code was written poorly, your in-house or external tech team will spend time finding solutions and making decisions on how to change everything for the better.
 Writing clean code makes it easier to understand while working with it in the future.
 It is essential for creating a successful and maintainable product.

 Clean coding is essential not only for developers but product owners as well.
 If the code is easy to read and comprehend, a developer has time to code the following function of your product.
 Otherwise, it costs time and money.

-Experienced software development service providers who understand the need for clean coding practice and its costs, in the long run, usually have a holistic view of the product and the prospect of the business growth.
-Saving customers time and money making the product efficient and scalable at any time is easy to comprehend for everyone.
+Experienced software development service providers who understand the need for clean coding practice and its costs, in the long run, usually have a holistic view of the product and the prospect of business growth.
+Saving customers time and money by making the product efficient and scalable at any time is easy to comprehend for everyone.
 Caring for the customer’s long-term business value is not.
 Have it in mind when budgeting for your software development project.